 Shock happens when not enough blood and oxygen can get to your organs and tissues.
 It causes very low blood pressure and may be life-threatening.
 It often happens along with a serious injury.

 There are several kinds of shock.
 Hypovolemic shock happens when you lose a lot of blood or fluids.
 Causes include internal or external bleeding, dehydration, burns, and severe vomiting and/or diarrhea.
 Septic shock is caused by infections in the bloodstream.
 A severe allergic reaction can cause anaphylactic shock.
 An insect bite or sting might cause it.
 Cardiogenic shock happens when the heart cannot pump blood effectively.
 This may happen after a heart attack.
 Neurogenic shock is caused by damage to the nervous system.

 - Confusion or lack of alertness

 - Sudden and ongoing rapid heartbeat

 - Rapid breathing

 Shock is a life-threatening medical emergency and it is important to get help right away.
 Treatment of shock depends on the cause.

 NIH: National Heart, Lung, and Blood Institute

-- Trauma (National Institute of General Medical Sciences)
+- What Is Physical Trauma?
+(National Institute of General Medical Sciences)